theamymachine/the_gossip_project_amy/README.md

 * To run The Gossip Project:
 - clone the git file and run a bundle install in terminal
-- run a rails db:create from the route folder
+- run a rails db:create from the root folder
 - run rails db:migrate
 - fire up the server with rails s
-- navigate the gossip project starting from the localhost:3000/static_pages/home page
+- navigate the gossip project starting from localhost:3000/static_pages/home OR for a more personalised experience, put your name in after the welcome path : localhost:3000/welcome/your_name

 * Enjoy !